 \subsection{Simulation Scenario 2}

 In Scenario 2, we generate spatial points on the $\mathtt{chicago}$ linear network from the $\mathtt{R}$ package $\mathtt{spatstat}$.
-The network is shown in the left panel of Figure~\ref{Chi1}, which consists of the road network in an area of Chicago, USA near the University of Chicago (\cite{baddeley2004spatstat}).
-We bound the linear network in a window $D=[0,R]^2$ and increase $R$ to expand $D$, so that the linear network grows with $D$ at the same rate to obtain increasing numbers of realizations on the network.
+The network is shown in the left panel of Figure~\ref{Chi1}, which consists of the road network in an area of Chicago, USA near the University of Chicago \citep{baddeley2014package}.
+We bound the linear network in a window $D=R\times[0,1]^2$ and increase $R$ to expand $D$, so that the linear network that resides in $D$ grows with $D$ at the same rate to obtain an increasing number of realizations on the network.